coffee4craig/coffee-4-craig-website/src/pages/contact-us/index.md

   primaryButtonText: Donate Now!
   text: >
-    For any press and media enquiries, please contact the Coffee4Craig press team on 0754 3590 330 or alternatively email hendrix@coffee4craig.co.uk.
+    For any press and media enquiries, please contact the Coffee4Craig press team on 07973 955003 or 07543 590330.
+Alternatively email office@coffee4craig.co.uk.
-    Follow the link below to download our press pack for logo, information and photos.
+    Contact us to download our press pack for logo, information and photos.
   title: Press and Media
 credits: